maciejtarsa/dbt-on-snowflake/README.md

 ### dbt project

-The most likely use case is that we will be bringing in an existing dbt project into Workspaces - hence we're going to use a sample dbt project with some existing models, based on Snowflake Sample Data - [this project](https://github.com/clausherther/dbt-tpch) looks like a good start.
-Let's say that we'll have 2 environments - `dev` and `prod`.
+The most likely use case is that we will be bringing in an existing dbt project into Workspaces - hence we're going to use a sample dbt project with some existing models - Snowflake provides [a sample dbt projects that can be used](https://github.com/Snowflake-Labs/getting-started-with-dbt-on-snowflake).
+We're going to copy the contents of `tasty_bytes_dbt_demo` directory into our `dbt` directory for Snowflake to pick them up.

+Same as in that repo, we'll have 2 environments - `dev` and `prod`.
 We'll assume that until now, we have been running this project somewhere else, be it an Airflow instance or manual calls from CLI.

 ### Snowflake Requirements